eoneill27/pe-projects/daily-journal.md

 # Emily's Daily Journal

+## March 13, 2023

+### Stand up

+On Saturday I played with the common JavaScript interface tricks and made a practice page for that, which I realize I have not shared anywhere.
+I spent a while yesterday working on my website and have pushed the new version to the server, although it is not at all finished yet.
+Still working on the grid layout and getting everything converted.

+This morning after looking at the example form in today's lesson I was looking into the value property, which sent me down a little bit of a rabbit hole in the MDN JavaScript guide.
+It seems like a solid resource, though - it felt good to go over the basics and to make sure that I've got a handle on syntax and the various assignment operators, comparison operators, string methods, and array methods.

+Right now I'm going to go for a walk because I've been inside all day and my brain feels a little bit full, and it's beautiful outside and even though I kind of feel like I don't have time to go for a walk, I know that that is not actually true and that a walk will do me good.
+Plus I'm out of coffee so I need to buy coffee beans, because it is absolutely unthinkable for me to face tomorrow morning without coffee.

+But when I get back, I'm going to work on hijacking some of my PHP forms and getting them working with JavaScript.

+### Today's lesson - 183:145 - Exercises for Programmers with JavaScript

+There are only so many things you can do:
+- add things to the DOM
+- remove things
+- get elements
+- set elements
+- get values
+- set values
+- and set up events to then do all those things when users "do stuff"

+Let it be simple!

+### To dos

+- [x] work on forms

+## March 11, 2023

+### Stand up

+Yesterday I worked through the video, read up on the different Array methods, and then ended up talking to my brother for a while, which cut my night of work short a little bit.

+This morning I am practicing with the Array methods and then I will move on to the cute little JavaScript tricks.

+I want to make good use of this weekend to catch up on some milestones and continue to work on my portfolio site.

+No blockers.

+### Today's lesson - 182:144 - Common JS interface tricks

+body.classList.toggle('gradient');
+toggle allows button to switch back and forth between this class and not this class

+#### Death by Hamburger - Fiona Foster
+Issues with hamburger menu
+- it can visually simplify a design, but it complicates the app structurally because it obscures information behind three little lines that provide no information scent
+- Do people understand what the 3 stacked lines mean?
+- navigation is a vital part of usability
+- Hidden navigation is often harmful to the user
+- Though any design choice must be considered within the overall context of the app's goals and users

+#### Obvious Always Wins - lukew.com
+In sight, in mind
+When critical parts of an application are made more visible, usage of them can increase
+- mobile requires us to make decisions.
+What's important enough to be visible on mobile?
+- answering that question requires an understanding of what matters to your users and business

+#### Why is JS event delegation better than attaching events to each element? gomakethings.com
+- every event listener you create uses memory in the browser
+- it's "cheaper" for the browser to track one event and fire it on every click than it is to manage multiple events
+- if you're listening for events on multiple elements, think about using event delegation

+exclamation mark before function - turns function into a function expression returns boolean

+### To dos

+## March 10, 2023

+### Stand up

+Yesterday I finished coding the Exercises for Programmers, practiced making buttons with event listeners, and practiced a forEach loop.

+Today while watching the video I realized that I jumped ahead a little on the forEach loop - but I was pleased to see that I was on the right track.

+For the record, it took me about an hour and 15 minutes to watch the video and follow along this morning.

+Now I'm moving on to the second exercise, trying out all of the array properties and methods.

+No blockers today!
+I'm really enjoying this stuff so far.

+### Today's lesson - 180:143 - More forEach and filter

+### To dos

+- [x] watch the video
+- [] try out all of the array properties and methods

 ## March 9, 2023

 ### Stand up

+Yesterday I wrote a lot of pseudo-code and got a little more than halfway through coding the first 10 E4P in the console.

+Today I watched the video and got my head around the for loop, I think.
+I continue to be grateful for the PHP foundation that we are building on.
+I'm going to finish yesterday's code (right now, I hope), and will continue to practice with the for and foreach loops this evening.

+No blockers today.

 ### Today's lesson - 179:142 - For each what?